 The mitre gauge holds your work at a set angle for square and angled crosscuts.
 Your mitre gauge will feature incremented angle stops, so you can accurately set the angle of your cut.

-If you’re unhappy with the mitre gauge provided with your table saw, you can purchase an upgraded mitre gauge separately.
+If you’re unhappy with the mitre gauge provided with your table saw, you can purchase an upgraded one separately.

 Dust Extraction Ports